Image SEO Best Practices in WordPress

 An XML sitemap is a file that provides information about the relevant pages, posts, videos, and other files on your site.
 An image sitemap includes information exclusive to image files on your website.

-Suppose you are using an SEO plugin such as Yoast.
+Suppose you are using an SEO plugin such as Yoast and Rank Maths.
 In that case, they create XML site maps for your posts and pages, which include your images in the sitemap.

 It is also encouraged to create a dedicated sitemap for your images.
 This caters to cases where you need to have images hosted on CDN indexed by search engines.
 This is a feature that SEO plugin-generated sitemaps do not cater to.

-Yoast’s SEO WordPress plugin makes it easy to create and submit an image sitemap to Google.
-As mentioned earlier, this plugin adds all the images in your posts and pages sitemap.
+Yoast’s SEO WordPress plugin makes creating and submitting an image sitemap to Google easy.
+As mentioned, this plugin adds all the images in your posts and pages sitemap.
 So you don’t have to worry about adding them yourself.

 Setting up image sitemaps with Yoast SEO is a breeze.
 Here are simple steps you can follow to set up image sitemaps.